Tax Tips For Retail Industry Workers

 General work-related costs

-- Mobile phones – if you a make or take work-related calls on your personal mobile phone
+- Mobile phones — if you make or take work-related calls on your personal mobile phone, you are considered to be using your phone for work.

-- Tablets and laptops – if you send emails, manage rosters or do stock orders on your personal tablet or laptop computer
+- Tablets and laptops - if you send emails, manage rosters, or place stock orders on your own tablet or laptop computer, you will not be eligible for this promotion.

-- Car Expenses – if you ever use your car to travel between shop locations.
-(Remember, travel from home to work is not claimable though).
+- Car Expenses: If you ever use your car to travel between different shop locations, you will be responsible for those costs (Remember, travel from home to work is not claimable, though).

-- Books, catalogues or magazines that relate to your position
+- Publications, whether books, catalogues, or journals, that are pertinent to your position

 - Work bag

-- Purchase and repair of uniforms (only for items that have a company logo)
+- The acquisition of uniforms as well as their mending (only for items that have a company logo)

-- Laundry or dry cleaning costs of uniforms with logos
+- Costs associated with laundering or dry cleaning uniforms that have logos

 - Head/hair protection

-- Sunscreen and sunglasses (if your work requires outdoor work)
+- Sunscreen and sunglasses are a need (if your work requires outdoor work)

 - Phone calls